 .2.3.
 Agronomic Advantages and Ecological Adaptability

-One of the most compelling features of millets is their ability to thrive under harsh or marginal conditions under low rainfall, high temperatures, poor soils, and low‐input regimes.
-As C4-photosynthesis plants, many millets exhibit high water-use efficiency and better tolerance to heat and drought compared to conventional cereals (Joshi et al., 2023).
+One of the most compelling features of millets is their ability to thrive under harsh or marginal conditions, under low rainfall, high temperatures, poor soils, and low‐input regimes.
+As C4-photosynthesis photosynthetic plants, many millets exhibit high water-use efficiency and better tolerance to heat and drought compared to conventional cereals (Joshi et al., 2023).
 Their resilience extends to soil: they can tolerate acidic, saline, or nutrient-poor substrates, and are less susceptible to many pests and diseases.
 They also have relatively short growing seasons, enabling cropping in regions or windows not accessible to slower‐maturing cereals.

-From a sustainability lens, millets are “climate-smart foods” they require fewer inputs (fertilizers, irrigation), adapt to erratic weather, and often support the livelihoods of smallholder and marginal farmers.
+From a sustainability lens, millets are “climate-smart foods”; they require fewer inputs (fertilizers, irrigation), adapt to erratic weather, and often support the livelihoods of smallholder and marginal farmers.
 These agronomic features make millets particularly attractive in the context of climate change, land degradation, and resource constraints.
 Their capacity to cover and stabilise degraded lands and maintain production in suboptimal environments adds to ecosystem resilience.

 2.4.
 Global and Indian Scenario of Millet Production

 Globally, millets account for a modest share of cereal production, but their importance is steadily rising.
-The FAO, recognising this potential, designated 2023 as the International Year of Millets (IYM 2023) to bring attention to their role in sustainable food systems, nutrition and climate resilience.
+The FAO, recognising this potential, designated 2023 as the International Year of Millets (IYM 2023) to bring attention to raise awareness of their role in sustainable food systems, nutrition, and climate resilience.
 In the Indian context, millets have long been cultivated under dryland farming systems.
 India is regarded as the world’s largest producer of millets, contributing around 38.4% of global production as of December 2023.
-According to recent data, in FY 24 India produced approximately 15.38 million tonnes of millets across 12.19 million hectares of area.
-States such as Rajasthan, Karnataka, Maharashtra, Uttar Pradesh, Haryana, Gujarat, and Madhya Pradesh carry major millet acreage.
+According to recent data, in FY 24, India produced approximately 15.38 million tonnes of millets across 12.19 million hectares of area.
+States such as Rajasthan, Karnataka, Maharashtra, Uttar Pradesh, Haryana, Gujarat, and Madhya Pradesh carry major account for the bulk of ofmillet acreage.
 Policy interest is on the rise.
 The IYM 2023 declaration and associated national and international programmes aim to reposition millets within food systems, promote value-chains, and integrate them into nutrition and sustainable agriculture agendas.

 Phosphate Solubilization and Micronutrient Mobilization

-Many soils have phosphorus fixed in Fe, Al, or Ca complexes.
+Many soils have contain phosphorus fixed in bound to Fe, Al, or Ca complexes.
 PSB and PSM secrete organic acids, phosphatases, and chelating compounds that lower soil pH and dissolve these complexes.
 The mobilized phosphorus becomes available in the form of H₂PO₄⁻ and HPO₄²⁻ ions.
 Similarly, siderophore-producing microbes improve iron and zinc bioavailability by chelating Fe³⁺ ions and releasing micronutrients into soluble forms, thus enhancing the micronutrient profile of grains — a valuable trait for biofortified millet production (Gao et al., 2020).

 Siderophore and Phytohormone Production